kiranparajuli589/drag-n-drop/README.md

 ### Puzzle (Work in Progress)

 Challenge yourself with a puzzle game that lets you manipulate puzzle pieces using drag-and-drop actions to form a complete image.
-This feature is a work in progress, promising even more engaging experiences soon.

-### File Drop (Work in Progress)
+### File Drop

 Experience the convenience of file uploading through drag-and-drop functionality.
-This feature is currently in development, with an aim to provide a seamless file upload experience.

 ### Interactive Story Teller (Work in Progress)